MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Methodology

 \section{Methodology}

-In this section, we propose a novel loss function (named MIO-loss) for contrastive learning.
-For a baseline comparison, we discuss both the proposed loss function and InfoNCE loss \cite{cpc} and compare the working principle of both the loss functions.
+In this section, we propose a novel loss function for contrastive learning.
+First, we will discuss the motivation and the base loss function from which we derive our proposed loss function in \Cref{subsec:proploss}.
+Then, we will discuss the modifications and the reason behind those to explain how we arrived at the proposed loss function in the subsequent subsections.

+For the analysis, we consider the self-supervised model consisting of an encoder and a non-linear projector.
+Let the input, encoder, encoder output (projector input), projector, and the final feature vector (output from the projector) be denoted by $x$, $f$, $h$, $g$, and $z$, respectively.
+The input images $x \in \mathbb{R}^H \times \mathbb{R}^W \times \mathbb{R}^C$ when pass through the encoder $f$, a latent vector $h \in \mathbb{R}^F$ is obtained.
+This latent vector $h$ gives the final feature vector $z \in \mathbb{R}^D$ when passed through the projector $g$.
+The proposed loss function takes the feature vectors and outputs a scalar.
+Furthermore, let us denote the parameters of the encoder $f$ by $\theta$ and that of the projector $g$ by $\psi$.